iRNA-COSI/APAeval/execution_workflows/IsoSCM/README.md

 52 `singularity.enabled=true` is uncommented

 ### Parameters
-Parameters used to run the two steps of DaPars are specified in conf/modules.config file.
+Parameters used to run the two steps of IsoSCM are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
 - `run_star_genome_generate` - if true, the workflow will run STAR genome generate to obtain genome index.
 This process takes around 20-25 minutes and only needs to run once per genome.
 Set to false if the genome index folder already exists.
 - `output_dir` - name of the folder that the final output files are going to be in, located under Dapars/results/dapars/